 If you’re genuinely caught without health insurance and need it for a few months to cover a new health condition, you might want to consider a true short-term plan to get you through to the next open enrollment period.
 Otherwise, be careful of plans that don’t meet the requirements of the Affordable Care Act, and shop around to look for coverage that truly meets your needs.

 Remember, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in Utah.

 6. You can get help signing up if you need it.

 To find free, in-person enrollment assistance in your community or neighborhood, we recommend you begin with Take Care Utah.
 This nonprofit organization strives to help Utah residents understand their options for affordable health care coverage.
 Take Care Utah can connect you with a local enrollment specialist who will answer your questions and help you apply for a plan.

 To reach Take Care Utah, go to www.takecareutah.org or call 2-1-1 (inside Utah).
-From there, you can type or say your ZIP Code to find the nearest enrollment assistants.
+From there, you can type or say your zip code to find the nearest enrollment assistant.

 For other resources available to you, see Get Help Finding a Health Insurance Plan in Utah.